Managing Passkey Lifecycle with Entra ID

 Navigate to Options - Connections and select FIDO2 (IdP) if it exist, otherwise click Add and add FIDO2 (IdP)

-Click Add and enter a name for the template and select Entra Id IdP from the Type drop-down list.
+Click Add and enter a name for the template and select Entra Id IdP (Preview) from the Type drop-down list.

 In the Host Parameters section select the Entra ID user directory that you should have already setup for the Entra ID Connection.
 Click the Check Connection button to ensure connectivity.